Published Oct 12, 2022

 Different Types of Primary Care

-Family Medicine: A medical doctor or family nurse practitioner who works with patients ranging in age from newborns to patients in their later years.
-Many Family Medicine Physicians care for all members of a family, bringing a unique and valuable perspective to providing care for each family member
+Family Medicine: A medical doctor or family nurse practitioner who provides treatment and preventative care for patients ranging in age from newborns to patients in their later years.
+Family medicine training programs require training in adult healthcare and pediatric care.
+Many family medicine physicians (also referred to as family doctors or family practitioners) care for all members of a family, bringing a unique and valuable perspective to providing care for each family member.

 What Types of Patients Are Seen by Family Medicine Providers?